 Special LTR Graduate price on KRC Memberships:

 For our Learn To Row program graduates, we offer a pro-rated membership if you would like to continue rowing.
-KRC Memberships extend from May 1st, to April 30th of the next year.
+Your Learn to Row cost is put towards the cost of your KRC Membership.
 On-water rowing occurs from mid-June to late October (before the freeze).
+We also offer pro-rated fees for late registration, read more about that on the membership info page.

 - KRC Adult/Junior Regular Full Season Fee: $580.00